MateoNitro550/xxxwindowPolybarModule/README.md

 ### Installation

-To add the xxxwindow module to the Polybar, simply add the following code to the configuration file of the Polybar.
+To add the xxxwindow module to the _Polybar_, simply add the following code to the configuration file of the _Polybar_.

 <p align="center">
     <img src="/assets/installationCommandLines.png"